United Nations General Assembly Building: Critical reception

-Some of the criticism arose from the fact that the building's massing did not necessarily reflect its function, contrasting with the views of many modern architects.
+There was criticism that the building's massing did not necessarily reflect its function, which contrasted with many modern architects' views that form follows function.
 Architectural critic Lewis Mumford said that "one could forgive all the architectural lapses" in the complex when they viewed the buildings from the north.
 Mumford likened the "billowing forms" of the north lobby's parapets to drawings by German architect Erich Mendelsohn.
 British journalist Alistair Cooke wrote for The Manchester Guardian that the dome "looks as if it had keeled over in a bog of cement that had failed to harden".
 The modernist architect Paul Rudolph said "the building is not really a product of the International Style but rather a background for a grade 'B' movie about 'one world' with Rita Hayworth dancing up the main ramp".
 Rudolph also criticized the fact that the building's exterior did not at all resemble its interior.

 The General Assembly Building and its connected structures have been depicted in numerous films such as The Glass Wall (1953) and North by Northwest (1959).
 The 2005 film The Interpreter was the first to actually be filmed inside the headquarters.
 During the filming of The Interpreter in 2004, The New York Times wrote that the building "was not an instant hit with the architectural community when it opened in 1952, and it is interesting in light of this latest chapter in its history to see how its detractors chose to put it down".